Your disclosures from the crown,

 Crown disclosure arrives by encrypted archive, by SFTS portal, by email, by hand.
-It accumulates on laptops, in download folders, in inboxes that lawyers know shouldn't hold it.
-The Crown's undertakings, the Law Society's records rules, and the 2024 AI guidance all describe what compliance looks like.
-None of them tell you how to actually do it on a Tuesday afternoon between court appearances.
+It accumulates on laptops, in download folders, in places that lawyers know shouldn't hold it.
+The Crown's undertakings and the Law Society's records rules all describe what compliance looks like.
+None of them tell you how to actually do it on a Thursday afternoon between court appearances.

 Particulars is the platform that does.